electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/mychanges/_index.md

 In addition, you could expect some other technical improvements that slightly would reduce consumption.
 The current minimum WLTP consumption is 19.1 kWh/100km.
 If they are able to reduce this to 18.5 you could see rated range up to 580km.

+The latest rumours indicate this facelift will be branded as [Audi Q8 e-tron](../../models/q8-e-tron)

 But all is unconfirmed.
 Will be updated when we know more.

 Below there is a Spyshot from [Motor1](https://www.motor1.com/news/538895/audi-e-tron-sportback-spied)